-The most important search in the Web of Science is the search for keywords in the "Basic Search" (Figure 2).
+The most important search in the Web of Science is the search for keywords in the "Documents" Search (Figure 2).
 A basic search for keywords under "Topic" yields hits of those keywords in the title, abstract, and keywords of the papers to be found.
-You can further search for authors, journals, specific years etc. For a forward search, use the "Cited Reference Search" next to the "basic Search".
+You can further search for authors, journals, specific years etc. For a forward search, use the "Cited Reference Search" next to the "Documents" search.
 This will yield papers, which cite a specific paper of your interest.
 If starting with older references from textbooks, a forward search can help you getting to the current state of art.

 Further information can be obtained via the "help"-button on each frame.
-Tutorials and introductions to the Web of Science can be accessed via "Customer feedback and Support" (lower left part of the screen, Figure 2) and "Download Quick Recorded Training".
+Tutorials and introductions to the Web of Science can be accessed via "Training Portal" (at the very bottom of the window).
 Here, we only provide a brief summary of the essentials:

-- Complex search strings can be created by the use of Boolean operators, e.g.: "biodiversity AND (function OR service)".
-Note that stands for any letter(s) in that word, here yielding both "functions" and "functioning", for instance. - You may limit the searched fields to title only if getting far too many results. - You may limit the search to certain languages, but English will usually return by far the most and best hits. - Within the Web of Science, you can read the abstract and see the cited references of every article. - Putting relevant papers into the "marked list" (tick the box in front of the article and press "Add to marked list"), you can easily export several references at once to any literature management software (e.g. CITAVI, Mendeley, etc.). - You can combine different searches (advanced search). - The Web of Science provides links to the full texts.
+- Complex search strings can be created by the use of Boolean operators, e.g.: "biodiversity AND (function\ OR service)".
+Note that \ stands for any letter(s) in that word, here yielding both "functions" and "functioning", for instance. - You may limit the searched fields to title only if getting far too many results. - You may limit the search to certain languages, but English will usually return by far the most and best hits. - Within the Web of Science, you can read the abstract and see the cited references of every article. - Putting relevant papers into the "marked list" (tick the box in front of the article and press "Add to marked list"), you can easily export several references at once to any literature management software (e.g. CITAVI, Mendeley, etc.). - You can combine different searches by adding rows to the search mask. - The Web of Science provides links to the full texts.
 This does not always work; see below for how to find out which journals are available online at our university ("Electronic Journals Library"). - You can save your search online or locally (search history).